cdktf/cdktf-provider-cloudflare/docs/waitingRoomEvent.java.md

 - *Type:* java.lang.String

-The queueing method used by the waiting room.
-Available values: `fifo`, `random`, `passthrough`, `reject`.
+If set, the event will override the waiting room's `queueing_method` property while it is active.

+If null, the event will inherit it.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room_event#queueing_method WaitingRoomEvent#queueing_method}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room_event#queueing_method WaitingRoomEvent#queueing_method}

 ---